MasaSip/mc-deep/report/report.md

 Example output of the text the models created can be found under the example_output folder in the demos folder.
 There is one 2000 word sample of each of the models.

-## Footnotes

-# INSTRUCTIOns

-2.1.
-Method description.
-(2 pts)

-The report should describe well the model used in the project.
-If the model was covered in the lectures, it is ok to describe the architecture (such as, e.g., the number of layers etc) without going into details (such as computations in a basic convolutional layer).
-If the model was not covered in the lectures, you need to provide enough details so that your classmates can understand it without checking external references.

-* The model is not described.
-* The model is described well but some details are missing.
-* The model is described very well.
-I could implement the model based on the description.

-2.2.
-Choice of the model.
-(2 pts)

-* The proposed model is not reasonable for the task.
-* The model is reasonable but some choices are questionable.
-* The model is suitable for the task.

-2.3.
-Bonus: Is the model novel and/or original?
-(2 pts)

-* No
-* Partly
-* Yes, the model deserves to be presented in a conference

-2.4.
-If you think that the model is not perfectly suitable for the task, please write your suggestions on how the model could be improved.

-Section 3.
-Experiments and results (4 pts)

-3.1.
-Are the experiments described well in the report?
-(2 pts)

-* The experiments are not described.
-* Experiments are described but some details are missing.
-* Experiments are well described.
-I could reproduce the experiments based on the description.

-3.2.
-Performance of the proposed model (2 pts)

-* It is difficult to evaluate the performance (there is no baseline or no demo for tasks that require subjective evaluation).
-* The results are adequate.
-* The results are impressive (either close to the state of the art or good subjective evaluation).

-3.3.
-Suggest what could be improved in the experiments.

-Section 4.
-Conclusions (1 pt)

-4.1.
-Conclusions are adequate:

-* No
-* Yes

-4.2.
-Optional feedback on the conclusions.

-Section 5.
-Evaluate the code.
-(3 pts)

-* The code is not attached.
-* The code looks messy.
-* The code looks alright.
-* The code is clean.

-Section 6.
-Overall feedback (3 pts)

-6.1.
-Bonus: Are the results worth presenting in a conference?

-* No
-* No, but some aspects of the project were exceptionally good.
-* Maybe
-* Yes

-6.2.
-Mention something that your classmate did well.

-6.3.
-Mention something that your classmate could improve at.